Preferences Preferences To safeguard0

 Today, forestry is no longer the main economic activity in Lège.
 However, its legacy is still present in the commune's landscape, with its vast forests of maritime pines.
 The village of Lège retains a number of vestiges of its forestry past, such as the old resin workers' houses and towpaths.

-The emergence of the oyster-farming villages of Cap-Ferret:
+The emergence of the oyster-farming villages of Cap Ferret:

 Oyster farming in Cap-Ferret has its roots in the 18th century, when fishing families settled on the shores of the Bassin, taking advantage of its nutrient-rich waters to cultivate oysters.
 The practice was still underdeveloped, with oysters simply harvested from natural beds.